EDI-N/Docs_en/docs/Legal_info/Rules.rst

 5.1 Prerequisites to get started work at the platform services
 ----------------------------------------------------------------

-Before starting work at «EDI+ESD», «E-Specification», «Е-Certificates», «Distribution», «Have Product», «Commercial offer», «Products» services:
+Before starting work at «EDI Network», «E-Specification», «Е-Certificates», «Market», «Commercial offer» and also for work in "Personal Cabinet":

 * The user must create and / (or enter an existing) GLN according to the instructions «GLN creation»;
 * Connect to one or more networks or connect user's providers;
 * The user can add it's employees if it is necessary, give them the appropriate authority.
 Employees adding, authority managing is performed in accordance with the instructions.

-Before starting work in «E-TTN», «Tender», «Vilnyi» services:
+Before starting work in «E-TTN v2», «Tender», «Vilnyi» services:

 * The user can add new company if it is necessary.
 When you create an account, a company is automatically created.
 * The user can add it's employees if it is necessary, give them the appropriate authority.
 Employees adding, authority managing is performed in accordance with the instructions.